cs1302uga/cs1302-tutorials/jdb/jdb.md

    initialized to refer to an array object containing three elements.
    Let's inspect the variable two different ways.

-   1. First, type the following:
+   1. To print the value stored in the variable, type the following:

       ```
       ] print myNums